 Make sure you have the Windows .NET 2.0 Framework Installed!

 Once you do it’s a pretty quick process to disable or remap the key and fix your problem!
 Install .NET 2.0 and SharpKeys and open it up.
-This is what the first page looks like.

 Go ahead and click add, here we can remap our keys around the way we want them.